frc2053/SwerveOffseason/README.md

 # Swerve Drive From Built Chassis To Path Following Steps

+TODO:
+- Log loop time of subsystems
+- Use pose3d from photon where applicable

 ## Pre-requisites
 0. Make sure all motors have valid CTRE pro license and are visible in phoenix tool
 1. Update all motor controllers to latest PRO version